 Pingdom

-The world's biggest website monitoring company.
-From startup to Fortune 500 essential in 8 years of iterative marketing.
+The world’s biggest website monitoring company.
+Built from a basement in Västerås to 900,000 users in 8 years.

 Screenshot of the Pingdom website

 We overhauled the visual identity, evolving from a startup aesthetic to a polished look developers could proudly display on a laptop sticker.
-I assembled a 15-person marketing team spanning Västerås, Stockholm, and Austin.
-We worked in brisk two-week cycles and treated campaigns the way engineers treat code deploys.
-Our tight feedback loops kept us grounded in our users’ reality.
+I assembled a 15-person marketing team spanning Västerås and Stockholm in Sweden.
+Somehow we managed to combine spontaneous ideas with some kind of sprint thinking (even though we had never heard of sprints, really).

-Podcast sponsorships, Hacker News AMAs, and honest “from-the-trenches” emails maintained our credibility with the developer community.
-I also wrote and directed a series of playful product videos and built a live Internet Health Map that turned uptime data from nearly a million sites into real-time insights the tech press couldn’t resist.
+Podcast sponsorships, Hacker News AMAs, content built on our own data, and real salt of the earth emails maintained our credibility with the developer community.
+I also wrote and directed a series of playful product videos and built a live Internet Health Map that turned uptime data from millions of websites into real-time insights the tech press couldn’t resist.

-In 2015, SolarWinds acquired Pingdom, and I guided the brand through the transition and all the way to SolarWinds’ debut on the New York Stock Exchange under the ticker SWI.
+In 2015, SolarWinds acquired Pingdom.
+I guided the brand through the transition all the way to SolarWinds’ return to the New York Stock Exchange under the ticker SWI.
+That also meant building a small team in Austin.

 Role